 · 12-point Times New Roman font, single-spaced for poetry and double-spaced for prose.

-· Writers may submit one prose piece and one (up to five pages of) poetry for this issue.
+· Writers may submit one prose piece and up to three poems for this issue.

 · Set margins for one inch on all sides.